harmony-one/h/progress/gheis-mohammadi.md

+2026-04-05 Sat: Last week focused on improving Ethereum compatibility in tracing and strengthening developer-facing tooling.
+In [PR #5031](https://github.com/harmony-one/harmony/pull/5031), I fixed legacy `structLog` JSON encoding issues to align with Ethereum standards.
+The `error` field is now truly optional and only included when present, preventing false error signals in tracers and indexers.
+Memory encoding was also corrected to always produce 32-byte, zero-padded, `0x`-prefixed hex values, ensuring compatibility with tools that expect Geth-like formatting.
+Additionally, storage and return data encoding were standardized using `0x`-prefixed hex, making debug outputs consistent with Ethereum APIs and eliminating the need for custom handling by downstream tools.

+In [PR #5032](https://github.com/harmony-one/harmony/pull/5032), I introduced a sentinel error (`ErrEventSignatureMismatch`) for event decoding.
+This allows applications to clearly distinguish between expected signature mismatches and real decoding errors when processing logs.
+The change improves reliability for indexers and tools that iterate over large sets of logs, enabling simple and robust error handling using `errors.Is` without relying on string matching.

+Alongside these improvements, we continued preparing for the upcoming hard fork by reviewing and rebasing new EIPs.
+Several PRs have already been merged, while others are under active review.
+We are getting very close to what will be the largest hard fork in Harmony’s history, bringing multiple EIPs, new features, and important bug fixes.
+More details will be shared soon as we finalize the remaining work.

+---

 2026-03-28 Sat: Last week was very productive.
 While waiting for the team to review my previous PRs, I focused on improving RPC reliability and optimizing consensus performance.
 The work targeted reducing contention in critical paths, fixing server lifecycle issues, and making rate-limiting behavior more consistent and secure.

 On the consensus side, [PR #5023](https://github.com/harmony-one/harmony/pull/5023) reduces lock contention by switching read-only decider operations to `RLock()` while keeping write operations on `Lock()`.
 This improves throughput under concurrent consensus activity without changing any public interfaces.